cooper/juno3/README.md

 ## what is juno-ircd version 3?

 juno-ircd is a fully-featured, modular, and usable IRC daemon written in Perl.
 It is aimed to be highly extensible and customizable.
 At the same time it is efficient and usable.

+Here is a list of goals that juno-ircd is designed for.

+* being written in Perl.
+* being extensible and flexible.
+* being customizable in every visibly possible way.
+* compatibility with some standards and hopefully *most* clients.
+* seamless multi-server IRC networks.
+* drop-in code: the ability to update most features without restarting.
+* being bugless. (but everyone makes mistakes every once in a while..)

+Here's a list of things juno is not designed for.

+* being memory-friendly.
+* compatibility with non-unix-like systems.
+* being a compiled executable.
+* replicating functionality of the original ircd or ircds branched from it.
+* replicating inspircd.
+* supporting IRC clients from 1912.
+* non-English-speaking server administrators.
+* linking with other ircds (so don't ask for that.)

 ## from juno2 to juno3, what's new?